colakburak/trust-cups/README.md

 >
 >ReactJS, HTML/CSS

+## Why do we need this?

-### Trust Cups is a integration API for retail shops.
+Trust Cups is a integration API for retail shops.
 With our BUY NOW PAY LATER key idea, we develop Hybrid Loyality Program.
 We believed the best way to increase loyality of customers is a both side trust.
 With our analysis we can get Trust Index for each customer.

+### What is it and how it works?

-## Trust cups is a tool which allows customers to lend the coffee and pay it back later.
+Trust cups is a tool which allows customers to lend the coffee and pay it back later.
 It collects customer's transaction data and analysing their trust index.
 After every time when customers buys a coffee, trust index is increasing, which means more trust cups.

 ![Balance (1)](https://user-images.githubusercontent.com/63854390/167280225-17944f61-f302-4475-be62-c5eee5fa8816.png)

+### What is more?

 However if customer doesn't pay until deadline his trust index is decreasing and he is loosing opportunity to use credit option.